KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 This example defines a ```class``` named ```Car```. ```public``` is an *access level modifier* that allows **other** classes to interact with this class.

 This class has a ```main()``` method, which lists the tasks performed by the program. ```main()``` runs when we execute the compiled **Car.class** file.

+Example code can be found in the [Classes-Syntax](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Syntax) folder

 ### Constructors